Heppner flood of 1903

+Thunderstorms and torrential rain

 After an exceptionally dry spring, strong thunderstorms moved over the Heppner area on June 14, 1903.
 Torrential rain and hail began falling on the watersheds of Willow Creek and two of its largest tributaries, Balm Fork and Hinton Creek, by 16:30.

 The region's arid climate and little vegetation coupled with the ground already being wet from a storm three days earlier caused very little water to be absorbed by the soil, and soon the streams were flooding.
 Within fifteen minutes after the rain began to fall, water rushed down the streams (mainly the Balm Fork), towards Heppner.

 A steam laundry building on the southern edge of Heppner built across Willow Creek acted as a dam when the water arrived, failing under the stress several minutes later.
 This sent a 15 to 50 ft wall of water cascading down Willow Creek that quickly reduced many of Heppner's structures to rubble.